Friday, November 28, 2014

 While on his travels, Bashō kept a kind of diary, usually in poem form, about his experiences, and then, on returning to Edo, he edited and published these writings.
 The most famous of these books, sometimes called travel diaries, is Oku no Hosomichi, or The Narrow Road to the Deep North (or Interior), written near the end of his life following his 1689-1691 trip to the northerly interior region known as Oku.
 More details on this work can be found at Wikipedia, along with some extracts.

 It was translated by Nobuyuki Yuasa and published by Penguin Classics in 1966 as The Narrow Road to the Deep North and Other Travel Sketches (see Googlebooks or Amazon).
-The Narrow Road to the Deep North can be accessed freely online at this website.
+The whole book is available to read online at The Haiku Foundation.

 Here is an extract from the introduction, and two extracts from the work itself (the latter being the last in the book).